Why Medians Meet at One Point

 Step 1: Draw Two Medians

-We start with triangle $ABC$ and draw two medians.
+We start with triangle and draw two medians.
 A median connects a vertex to the midpoint of the opposite side.

 Step 2: The Centroid Theorem